-Guardianship is a form of representation that serves to protect the interests of the ward.
+Guardianship is a form of legal representation designed to protect the interests of the ward.
 Guardianship is decided by the court, either for general representation or for specific proceedings.
-Guardianship of children is most commonly encountered, but can equally apply to adults.
+Guardianship is most commonly found in the case of children, but can equally apply to adults.

 Why is a guardian appointed?